dhu2022-dev/jpmc-swe-task1/README.md

 In addition to completing the original task, I:

 - Cleaned and refactored starter code for clarity and maintainability.
 - Built a basic UI using vanilla HTML, CSS, and JS that fetches and displays real-time market data from the server.
+(The original implementation prints results in the terminal via a Python script.
+I created this simple web-based interface (HTML/CSS/JS) to make the output easier to view and more accessible for non-technical reviewers.)
 - Updated the server to serve the frontend and support both the original `/query` endpoint and the new `/` UI.

 ---